jeroenbellen/blog-manage-and-reload-spring-properties/README.md

 ```

-If you start the application you should see the following messages withing your log file.
-Clearly a sign that something cool is happening! ;)
+If you start the application, you should see the following messages withing your log file.
+Clearly, a sign that something cool is happening! ;)
 ```
 2016-08-20 13:38:14.878  INFO 60864 --- [           main] c.c.c.ConfigServicePropertySourceLocator : Fetching config from server at: http://localhost:8888
 2016-08-20 13:38:15.527  INFO 60864 --- [           main] c.c.c.ConfigServicePropertySourceLocator : Located environment: name=application, profiles=[default], label=master, version=1e4c80569fc05655903c12c6087ffdf797a0c71e